Rodolfo Castro Player Props: Pirates vs. Cardinals

-On Friday, Rodolfo Castro (.320 slugging percentage in past 10 games, with zero homers) and the Pittsburgh Pirates face the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (.320 slugging percentage in past 10 games, including no home run), battle starting pitcher Jordan Montgomery and the St. Louis Cardinals at PNC Park, Saturday at 4:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Giants.
+In his last game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Giants.

 Rodolfo Castro Game Info & Props vs. the Cardinals